alexey-kadyrov/DocaLabs.Http.Client/README.md

 Strong typed HTTP client library.
 The main goal of the library is to minimize plumbing code to bare minimum.
 ------------------------------------------------------------------------------------------------------------

+The nuget package can be found at: https://nuget.org/packages/DocaLabs.Http.Client/

 In order to use the library in most cases you would need to define:
 * An interface for the remote service.
 * A class for request data (query model), properties of that class can be mapped into the HTTP query or to the request body.